Showing results 1 - 20 of 65 for kale.

 This outstanding salad is loaded with flavor and packed with nutrient-rich ingredients.
 Baking the salmon for the recipe is easy, but you can also use leftover grilled or poached salmon.
 Find baby kale in the packaged salad greens section.

 Avocado provides rich flavor and creamy texture in this simple salad.

 In Kenya, this popular dish is eaten without utensils, with chapati (a variety of flatbread) or ugali (a type of cornmeal mush) used to scoop up bites instead.
-This recipe was inspired by a Whole Planet Foundation microcredit client.
+Inspired by Whole Planet Foundation® microcredit client recipes.